William Cotton (missionary): Missionary

 In summer 1841 Selwyn was appointed to be the first Anglican Bishop of New Zealand and Cotton offered to go with him as his chaplain.
 This decision met with disapproval from Cotton's father who said "You are not missionary material".
 Cotton did have some of the practical skills which would be valuable; he could use various tools, including a lathe, ride a horse, and row and sail boats.
 The Tomatin sailed from London for Plymouth Sound without Cotton who went overland to Plymouth before eventually boarding the ship there.
 Cotton had loaded some hives of bees aboard but had not packed them securely within a hogshead as planned in My Bee Book.
 Delayed in the English Channel by contrary winds the bee hives were so thrown about aboard the Tomatin that they were jettisoned overboard in Plymouth Sound in Cotton's absence.
 The missionary party of 23 members set sail from Plymouth late on 26 December 1841 on board the barque Tomatin.
-On the ship, in addition to their luggage, were various animals and possibly, an unknown number of hives of bees.
-Cotton's letter dated 30 December 1841, passed to a homeward bound brig on 21 January, stated the bees were safe.
-However, given the short time available from the Tomatin's arrival in Plymouth Sound on 19 December, the daily hope that contrary winds would abate so they could sail "on the morrow," and the party boarding on 23 December, there's little likelihood he had the time to organize a replacement lot of bees.
-Either way, the fate of the bees is unknown, they did not survive the trip to Sydney.
+On the ship, in addition to their luggage, were various animals and a second unknown number of hives of bees.
+The ship's captain from London refused Cotton permission to keep the hogshead on board so it was discarded on shore and Cotton was forced to house the hives as best he could.
+From Cotton's personal hand written note book, discovered languishing and unrecognized in a New Zealand book shop in 2015: “When however I arrived in Plymouth, the Tomatin was found to be so very full that Captain Nelson begged me to have the large barrel in which I had prepared to pack them [the hives], landed again.
+I did so and was sorry for it as I foresaw that my Bees would have but a poor chance of getting to their journeys end.
+The Hives were placed some in the jolly boat, some on the hay which was stowed on the quarter [deck]. ”Cotton's letter dated 30 December 1841, passed to a homeward bound brig on 21 January, stated the bees were safe.
+In his own hand Cotton revealed the fate of his bees: “the sailors were unfortunately so very fond of honey, that many of the Hives were turned up in the night, and the combs rudely pulled out.
+The Bees were kept confined for the first fortnight.
+But they seemed so uneasy at their confinement when we came into the warm latitudes that on a calm day I was induced to give them a fly.
+They hummed merrily about the poop, and in the evening all went back to their hives.
+Even when a gentle breeze sprung up, they seemed to have no ...”
+Unfortunately, the script of his note book ends in mid-sentence.
+The bees did not survive the trip to Sydney.
 Also on board was a Māori boy who taught many of the passengers, including Cotton, to speak the Māori language.
 In April 1842 the Tomatin arrived in Sydney.
 The boat was damaged by a rock on entering their landing place and, rather than wait for its repair, some of the party, including Selwyn and Cotton, set sail for New Zealand on the brig Bristolian on 19 May.
 They arrived in Auckland on 30 May.
 After spending some time as guests of Captain William Hobson, the first Governor of New Zealand, Selwyn and Cotton set sail for the Bay of Islands on the schooner Wave on 12 June, arriving on 20 June.
 Amongst the party was a clerk, William Bambridge, who was an accomplished artist and was later to become photographer to Queen Victoria.